'Customers ultimately pay' | Retailers lost $50 billion due to theft

 SACRAMENTO, California — In 2019, Ulta stores in Northern California saw at least four thefts of perfume, fragrance and cologne products that totaled more than $12,000.

 This pales in comparison to how much was lost in the whole retail industry in 2018.
-The National Retail Association found that $50.6 billion dollars worth of product, money and equipment was stolen from retailers across the nation in 2018.
+The National Retail Federation found that $50.6 billion dollars worth of product, money and equipment was stolen from retailers across the nation.

-Bob Moraca, vice president of loss prevention with the National Retail Association, said that large and small retailers are all being affected by the amount of theft, but there is a myriad of ways that stores can work to prevent theft.
+Robert Moraca, vice president of loss prevention with the National Retail Federation, said large and small retailers are all being affected by the amount of theft, but there is a myriad of ways stores can work to prevent theft.

 "Thieves are not smart," Moraca said.

-Moraca said that organized retail crime in the U.S. plays a big role in the billions of dollars lost nationwide.
+Moraca noted how organized retail crime in the U.S. plays a big role in the billions of dollars lost nationwide.

 Back in 2015, the San Francisco Bay Area was dealing with the Rainbow Crew, which would steal thousands of dollars worth of product from Ulta within minutes.
 Before they were caught, the Rainbow Crew stole from various stores in California and other states for at least a year.